MassDotMoney/nested-ledger-plugin/README.md

 You may send APDU's to the ledger with this alias:

 `ledger='cat <path>/plugin_dev/nested-ledger-plugin/tests/apdu/"$1" | sudo -E python3 -m ledgerblue.runScript --targetId 0x310004 --apdu'`

-Once installed you should be able to open the ethereum app and land on the "Application is ready" screen.

 Run `ledger transferFrom` to send the APDU's contained in the file to the ledger.